 My Sunshine Landscape Quilt

-From the Quiltmaker: A wallhanging created in a class by the designer, Susan Loland of Black Eyed Susan Designs, who visited us in the Fall of 2009.
+From the Quiltmaker: This is a wallhanging created in a class by the designer, Susan Loland of Black Eyed Susan Designs, who visited us in the Fall of 2009.
 We used Batiks in the class, and white and burgundy flowers were embellished with thread painting.
 This was my first time using this technique and I was very pleased with it.
-The quilt measures 26x33.Continue to 19 of 37 below.
+The quilt measures 26 inches by 33 inches.Continue to 19 of 37 below.

 19 of 37

 Solitude Landscape Quilt

 From Downsouth: The photography of David Lorenz Winston has always inspired me, as I love nature, especially trees.
 After getting Mr. Winston's permission to copy his photography into a fabric landscape quilt.

 Looking back, there are things I would do differently now, but I assume a lot of us feel that way after a project is complete.